beeware/toga/docs/reference/api/widgets/selection.rst

 Notes
 -----

-* On macOS, you cannot change the color, background color, or font of a Selection.
+* On macOS, you cannot change the font of a Selection.

+* On macOS and GTK, you cannot change the text color or background color of a Selection.

+* On GTK, a Selection widget with flexible sizing will expand its width (to the extent possible possible) to accomodate any changes in content (for example, to accommodate a long label).
+However, if the content subsequently *decreases* in width, the Selection widget *will not* shrink.
+It will retain the size necessary to accomodate the longest label it has historically contained.

 Reference
 ---------